-You may make your overnight room reservations by calling The Hilton Indianapolis at (317)972-0600 and refer to the Indiana Council of Community Mental Health Centers room block or by using this link.
+You may make your overnight room reservations by calling Conrad Indianapolis at 1-800-CONRADS and refer to the Indiana Council of Community Mental Health Centers room block or by following this link

 Please make all reservations by JANUARY 16!

 The Conrad Indianapolis is offering our attendees an overnight room rate of $179, plus tax per night.
 Parking can be found near the hotel at locations found in the attachment below